-Controlling the cost of employee reward programs — especially pay and benefits — while ensuring rewards foster the right behaviors are two crucial, yet sometimes conflicting, goals.
+Controlling the cost of global total reward programs — especially pay and benefits — while ensuring rewards foster the right employee behaviors are two crucial, yet sometimes conflicting, goals.
 To achieve both, more and more employers are putting the “total” in the design and delivery of their reward programs.

 Why “total”?
 Because it’s the only way to accurately “size” both the aggregate investment and the value gained from how that investment is allocated.
 You need to understand employee needs and wants across all of your programs.
 You need clarity about strategic business goals, and you need the employee skills and behaviors required to meet them.